sanjeevyg14/Travonex/README2.md

 ## 8. Backend Integration & Testing

-The repository includes a minimal Express backend in the `backend/` directory.
+The repository includes a full Express backend in the `backend/` directory.
 Copy `backend/.env.example` to `backend/.env` and update the connection details for MongoDB, Firebase and Razorpay.
 The `.env.example` file now also includes the Firebase frontend keys so you can run the Next.js app locally with Firebase authentication.

 To run the backend in development mode: